 According to PMI’s “Pulse of the Profession” survey, just over half (51%) of global projects were completed on time in 2019.
 By following the above tips and using project management tools to help ensure there is collaboration, insight, and smart working, you can keep your future projects on track and avoid missing deadlines.

-If your team has been struggling with missing deadlines, find out how Wrike can help!
+If your team has been struggling with deadline management, find out how Wrike can help!